kevinchen024/kevinchen024.github.io/index.md

 ## About Me

-I am a big fan of Man City and Boston Celtics
+I am a big fan of Man City and Boston Celtics Currently a junior marjoring in Finance and Supply Chain Management at Lehigh university.

 <!-- Upload your own photo and change the path -->